 When you complete the port assignments in the I/O planning project, you can migrate the project to an RTL project and create the Verilog or VHDL module definition for the top-level of the design.
 This allows you to use the agreed upon I/O plan as the start of your RTL design.
-For more information, see Migrating an I/O Planning Project to an RTL Project in Chapter 3.
+For more information, see Migrating an I/O Planning Project to an RTL Project.

-Note: For information on creating an I/O planning project, see this link in the Vivado Design Suite User Guide: System-Level Design Entry (UG895) [Ref 3].
-For information on importing pin assignments defined by the PCB designer or from another Vivado Design Suite project, see Defining and Configuring I/O Ports in Chapter 3.
+Note: For information on creating an I/O planning project, see this link in the Vivado Design Suite User Guide: System-Level Design Entry (UG895).
+For information on importing pin assignments defined by the PCB designer or from another Vivado Design Suite project, see Defining and Configuring I/O Ports.